 Each participant in the Personal Choice program is assessed and found eligible for a different array of services.
 These might include:

 This program is available in all Rhode Island counties.
-A Fact Sheet can be downloaded here.
+The complete rules and regulations are available for download, make note that these can be confusing.
 To apply, one can call 401-725-1966 or 401-349-5760 or visit their local Department of Human Services office.